 AQRC maintains and operates two national networks monitoring the air quality across the country: CSN (Chemical Speciation Network) and IMPROVE.
 The map below shows monitoring locations for both national networks, plus collocated sites.

-Currently, our laboratory is equipped for efficient handling and analysis of the large volume of filters generated in the IMPROVE network, comparable in size to CSN.
-All IMPROVE polytetrafluoroethylene (PTFE) filter analyses are performed on-site at UC Davis, including gravimetric mass, elements by EDXRF, and light absorption by hybrid integrating plate and sphere (HIPS) analysis.
+Currently, the AQRC monitoring laboratory is equipped for efficient handling and analysis of the large volume of filters generated in the IMPROVE network, comparable in size to CSN.
+All IMPROVE polytetrafluoroethylene (PTFE) filter analyses are performed on-site at UC Davis, including gravimetric mass, elements by Energy Dispersive X-ray Fluorescence (EDXRF), and light absorption by hybrid integrating plate and sphere (HIPS) analysis.
 Over the years, we have developed and applied improvements to our analytical techniques and procedures, designed to enhance data quality.